Go to the table of contents.

 -a each name refers to an array variable.

--p option is supplied, a list of all readonly names is displayed.
+If no arguments are given, or if -p is supplied, a list of all readonly names is displayed.

 -p display in a format that may be reused as input.